The long-term effects of mild traumatic brain injury can be anything but mild.

 - Low blood pressure.

-Treating the root cause of your dizziness should help eliminate symptoms.
+Treating the underlying cause of dizziness should help eliminate symptoms.

 4. Sleep problems